 - Free Programming Books is a Github repository of programming books for all languages and fields of study.
 If you're looking to program software, create robots, or do basically anything else in the programming realm, this is a resource for you.

 - Textbook Revolution

 - Textbook Revolution is a student-run site dedicated to increasing the use of free educational materials by teachers and professors.
-On this site you'll find links and reviews of textbooks and select educational resources.
+On this site, you'll find links and reviews of textbooks and select educational resources.
 Some of the books are PDF files, others are viewable online as e-books, or some are simply web sites containing course or multimedia content.

 - Open Textbook Library

 - The Open Textbook Library is a repository for free (or super affordable) open textbooks.
 Open textbooks are textbooks that have been funded, published, and licensed to be freely used, adapted, and distributed.
-Each of the books offered here are either used at multiple higher education institutions, or affiliated with an institution, scholarly society, or professional organization.
+Each of the books offered here is either used at multiple higher education institutions, or affiliated with an institution, scholarly society, or professional organization.

 - BookBoon is a repository of free eBooks and textbooks for all subjects.
-They boast being for "students [who] are focused and to the point" - with each book having been writted by highly respected professors from top universities in the world.
+They boast being for "students [who] are focused and to the point" - with each book having been written by highly respected professors from top universities in the world.

 - edX offers hundreds of courses from reputable schools in just about every subject.
-Is your current schooling not offering enough of a challenge, or enough insight into the topic you're interested in?
+Is your current schooling not offering enough of a challenge or enough insight into the topic you're interested in?
 Are you looking to jumpstart your college career? edX is definitely a resource for you to spend some time with!

 - Discovery Education